LesRedfield/applicative/README.md

 ## Minimum Viable Product

-Applicative is a web application inspired by Evernote that will be built using Ruby on Rails and React.js.
+Applicative is a web application inspired by Indicative that will be built using Ruby on Rails and React.js.

 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login